Dragon2fly/logger_tt/README.md

    ```

 # Changelog
+## 1.6.1
+* Added `limit_line_length` parameter: log only maximum `n` characters for each traceback line.
+  This prevents dumping the whole huge content of the variable into the log. `n=1000` by default.

+* Added `analyze_raise_statement` parameter:
+  `logger-tt` no longer analyze the `raise` statement by default.
+  This avoids logging value of variables on the `raise` statement two time, especially when the content
+  of these variables are huge.

 ## 1.6.0
 * Fixed: If an exception happened on the multiline statement,
  py3.6 and py3.7 return the last line while py3.9 returns the first line.